fc731097343/csmathHW01/README.md

 # csmathHW01
 homework1 of csmath
-by 付聪, graduate students of ZJU in China.
+by 付聪 11521012, graduate students of ZJU in China.

 multinomial curve fitting.